Refine your location targeting

 You have a campaign that targets the entire country of Japan, but you're located in a different country.
 By viewing your geographic performance data, you confirm that your ads are getting impressions in cities throughout Japan.
 Also, you find that your ads do better in Tokyo and Kyoto, so you decide to come up with a new advertising strategy that targets those areas.

 Assign more or less of your budget to certain areas

-If your campaign is performing better in certain areas, you may want to run separate campaigns targeted only to the more successful areas.This allows you to increase your keyword bids and budgets to maximize ad impressions in high-performing cities.
-Likewise, consider creating a separate campaign that targets areas outside of your top-performing cities.
+If your campaign is performing better in certain areas, you may want to run separate campaigns targeted only to the more successful areas.This allows you to increase your keyword bids and budgets to maximise ad impressions in high-performing cities.
+Likewise, consider creating a separate campaign that targets areas outside your top-performing cities.
 You may want to use the same keywords as your other campaigns, but set lower keyword bids.

 Write ad text that stands out in certain geographic areas

 Highlight unique selling points of your business, such as certain products or services that are more likely to interest customers in those areas.
 You can also offer promotions available only to certain areas.

 You find that your online clothing store sells the most red mittens to people in the county of Lancashire.
 To attract customers in Minnesota, you create an ad targeted to Minnesota customers that promotes your red mittens.

 If you have different landing pages on your website for each region that you serve, send customers to the landing page most relevant to their geographic areas.
 That way, they don't have to spend time searching for the information that's relevant to them.

 You're an estate agent and your website has listings for apartments for sale throughout Cornwall.
 If a customer is searching for apartments in Truro, you'll want to send them to your landing page with Truro apartments, rather than Penzance apartments.